 And while we had the right intentions, if I could go back in time, there are 4 things I would change to improve the way that I surveyed customers at my FEC.

-Let’s start by ditching the pen and paper - it’s time to go digital!
+Let’s start by ditching the pen-and-paper method.
+It’s time to go digital!

 Why?
-We learned something from very important from our experience having customer surveys on a piece of paper at the front desk: it’s intimidating.
-And it ultimately did not provide us with the type of feedback that would’ve helped us to adapt.
+We learned something very important from our experience of having customer surveys on a piece of paper at the front desk: It’s intimidating.
+And it did not provide us with the type of feedback that would’ve helped us to adapt.

 Imagine yourself in the same scenario.
 You just wrapped up at an FEC and as you’re checking out, you’re asked to fill out a survey.
 Let’s say you did have some feedback that you wanted to share, but the person you want to provide feedback on is the one that handed you the survey!
 You’d likely feel a little uncomfortable.

 And that’s exactly what we discovered.
-Folks felt uncomfortable, intimidated, awkward even.
-They were much less likely to share their honest feedback.
-And honest feedback is what we needed, and what you need, to grow.
+Folks felt uncomfortable, intimidated, and even awkward.
+They were much less likely to share their honest feedback, but honest feedback is what we needed, and what you need, to grow.

 Move your customer survey to a platform like SurveyMonkey or SurveyGizmo.
 Not only will these platforms allow you to survey smarter, but you’ll also have the ability to ask for feedback in a variety of ways.
 You might choose to present your customer with an iPad or tablet, and allow them to fill it out at their leisure while the party is winding down.
 Or, you might skip the in-person request altogether and send your customer survey via email after they’ve left.
 Either way, it’s critical to keep your customer in mind.

 Something else to consider: the questions you’re asking.
-While asking a customer to rate their experience from 1-10 is great, asking open-ended questions with space for them to share their feelings in their own words is what will ultimately help you to improve your business.
+While asking a customer to rate their experience from 1-10 is great, asking open-ended questions with space for them to share their feelings in their own words is what will ultimately help you to gather authentic feedback.

 Incentives are a proven way to increase response rates to surveys.
-People love gift cards, coupons, or free gifts.
+People love gift cards, coupons, or any sort of gift.
 Give your customer a little nudge, and you’ll be much more likely to get a response!

-Depending on the attractions you offer in your facility, you have some different ideas to work with.
-If you have an arcade, you might offer a few tokens in exchange for their feedback.
-Or, if your facility offers open-play, you might consider an additional hour of open-play for every hour they purchase.
+For example, if you have an arcade, you might offer a few tokens in exchange for their feedback.
+Or, if your facility offers open-play, you might consider an additional hour of open play for every hour they purchase.

-If you like surprises, you might offer customers a free gift, redeemable the next time they visit.
-This will get them back through your doors, and also gives you the flexibility to alter your free gift as needed.
-We highly recommend considering items that are branded with your logo to really stay top-of-mind.
-(Think: a branded cell-phone holder for the car, an insulated travel coffee mug, or something a busy parent might keep around!).
+If you like surprises, you might offer customers a gift, redeemable the next time they visit.
+This will get them back through your doors, and also gives you the flexibility to alter your gift as needed.
+We highly recommend items that are branded with your logo to stay top-of-mind.
+(Think a branded cell phone holder for the car, an insulated travel coffee mug, or something a busy parent might keep around!).

-Surveying your customers is great, and incentivizing them to actually take your surveys is a step in the right direction, but now it’s time to focus on what actually matters: the survey itself.
+Surveying your customers is great, and incentivizing them to take your surveys is a step in the right direction, but now it’s time to focus on what matters: the survey itself.

 We learned the hard way that there are helpful questions and unhelpful questions.
 And by that I mean: your questions will either help you to make changes to improve your business, or they will do absolutely nothing but ask a question for the sake of asking.